-States without ABAWD waivers or with partial waivers may be found in the latest report on this USDA FNS web page.
+You can learn more about States or counties without ABAWD waivers or with partial waivers by contacting the SNAP agency or the USDA-FNS analyst for that region.
 The areas without ABAWD waivers are expected to grow significantly in the future.
 In areas without ABAWD waivers, some SNAP recipients are required to participate in work and/or SNAP E&T activities at least 80 hours per month or participate in workfare in order to receive SNAP benefits more than 3 out of 36 months.
 See the box at the end of this page for more information on ABAWDs and ABAWD work requirements, which are different than work requirements of a mandatory SNAP E&T program.

 There is almost no risk that ABAWDs in your social enterprise will lose SNAP eligibility due to ABAWD rules, no matter how few hours your social enterprise offers clients.

 ABAWDs in your social enterprise may lose SNAP (and therefore SNAP E&T eligibility) if they spend less than 80 hours/month in work and/or SNAP E&T activities.
 In this case, you may want to augment the hours you offer ABAWDs or refer them to volunteer activities to make up a combined 80 hours.
 You can also offer workfare, with its lower requirement of 12 hours/month on average.